Template News Story

 - Give to others

-- Pay attention to how you feel
+- Pay attention to the present moment

 It has never been more important to look after your mental wellbeing and help your loved ones.